XternA/income-generator/README.md

 - The stack requires **Docker** and **Compose** to operate as everything is running in a containerised environment and easily managed.
 - For ARM architecture devices, such as Raspberry Pi, Apple Silicon etc, will be required to install an emulation layer such as **[qemu-user-static (qus)](https://github.com/dbhi/qus)** to run x86 architecture on ARM.
 This can be easily enabled via the Docker container which injects it directly.

-Check the [Prerequisites](../../wiki/Prerequisites#arm-devices) section for emulation layer setup.
+Check the [Prerequisites](wiki/Prerequisites#arm-devices) section for emulation layer setup.

+For Windows users, refer to the [Windows](wiki/Windows-Host) guide as the setup is different from Unix systems.
+WSL can follow [quick start guide](#quick-start-guide-) provided prerequisites have been met.

 ### Quick Start Guide ⚙️
 Assuming **Docker** and **Compose** is already pre-installed (Can also be installed from the tool):